eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 The implementation (see [`copert5.py`](./../open_alaqs/core/tools/copert5.py)) of the COPERT methodology in OpenALAQS preserves the core information from the original model, albeit with some simplification tailored to the scope of OpenALAQS.
 It generates typical emission factors for roadway segments or parking areas based on fleet year (as a proxy for Euro standard), country, fleet mix, number of vehicles, temperature, average speed, and roadway segment length.

 The vehicle categories examined are Passenger Cars (PCs), Light Commercial Vehicles (LCVs), Heavy Duty Trucks (HDTs), buses and motorcycles.
 Only petrol and diesel engines are included.
-Emission factors are provided for 37 countries: EU27 Member States, EU27 aggregated, UK, Iceland, Norway, Switzerland, Liechtenstein, North Macedonia, Turkey, Albania, Serbia and Montenegro.
+Emission factors are provided for 38 entries: 26 EU Member States (Slovakia is not currently present in the dataset), the EU27 and EU28 aggregates, plus UK, Iceland, Norway, Switzerland, Liechtenstein, North Macedonia, Turkey, Albania, Serbia, and Montenegro.

 **Special remarks**:
 + HDTs petrol: only "Conventional" Euro standard option is available